learn-co-curriculum/sinatra-activerecord-setup/README.md

 ```
 While the rollback (`down`) method is not included, it's implicit in the change method.
 Rolling back the database would work in exactly the same way as using the `down` method.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-activerecord-setup' title='Sinatra Activerecord Setup'>Sinatra Activerecord Setup</a> on Learn.co and start learning to code for free.</p>
+<p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-activerecord-setup'>ActiveRecord Setup in Sinatra</a> on Learn.co and start learning to code for free.</p>